-FENTON ART GLASS AT THE HISTORIC BURLINGTON ANTIQUES AND ART EMPORIUM
+WATER ICE AT THE HISTORIC BURLINGTON ANTIQUES AND ARTS EMPORIUM